ssahim/movie_trailer/README.md

 ## Usage

 * Once Python compiler is successfully installed perform the following steps:
-1. Open terminal on Linux and CMD on windows machines
-2. Navigate to the root directory of the project where the `entertainment_center.py` file is located.
+1. Clone this repository as a zip file to your own computer.
+2. Extract it somewhere in our computer maybe to your desktop.
+3. Open the movie_trailer directory.
+4. On windows shift + right click==> open command prompt here.
+5. On Linux right click and open terminal here.
-3. type `python entertinament_center.py` you will see the browser opens and all of my favorite movies are showed on it.
+6. type `python entertinament_center.py` you will see the browser opens and all of my favorite movies are showed on it.

 ## Adding your favorite movies